truenas/documentation/content/TruenasApps/_index.md

 Choosing the pool for apps to use, creates this dataset to store all container-related data.
 {{< /hint >}}

-If adding an additional storage volume, click **Add** to configure additional storage volumes for the application to use in addition to the main storage volume (dataset).
+If adding additional storage volumes, click **Add** to configure additional storage volumes for the application to use in addition to the main storage volume (dataset).
 The three storage options are:
 * **ixVolume**
 * **Host path**